return to Natural Dog Health Remedies

 Raw Diet for Dogs

-As mentioned in our page on Natural Diets for Dogs, more and more holistic veterinarians are now advocating feeding natural, fresh, and preferably raw foods to dogs.
+More and more holistic veterinarians and veterinary nutritionists are now advocating feeding natural, fresh, and preferably raw foods to dogs.
 Some dog parents embrace raw diets wholeheartedly, while others are hesitant to feed raw foods, especially raw meat and bones, to their dogs.

 This page looks at the pros and cons of raw diet for dogs, and tries to answer some of the questions that you may have about feeding your dog raw foods.